-Aimee Hoyt is Senior Vice President and Chief People Officer at Illumina, where she is responsible for all aspects of the company’s HR strategies.
+Aimee Hoyt is Chief People Officer at Illumina, where she is responsible for all aspects of the company’s HR strategies.
 Hoyt has a successful track record for leading workforce transformation, driving business growth and creating high-impact teams.

 Previously, she has held senior positions at some of the world’s best-known technology companies including Hewlett-Packard, Cisco and Sun Microsystems.
 Most recently, she was the Chief Human Resources Officer at Rackspace, a leading managed cloud computing company, in San Antonio, Texas.
 She led the HR team and was responsible for helping build, align and develop high-performing global teams.
 During her tenure, Rackspace was recognized as one of Fortune’s 100 Best Companies to Work For, Top 30 Best Places in Tech and Great Places to Work for Millennials.